In physical modeling, there are two types of models:

 followed by the component name, and be terminated by the

-Component files typically contain the following sections:
+Component files may contain the following sections, appearing in any order:

 Declaration — Contains all the member class